decaf-dev/obsidian-dataloom/README.md

 #### Column Id Row

 The column id row is a normal markdown row with each cell containing a unique column id.
-A column id starts with `column-id-` followed by alpha-numeric characters.
+A column id starts with `column-id-` followed by alpha-numeric characters or hyphens.
 This id must be unique to each table, but may be reused in other tables.

 ![Screenshot](https://raw.githubusercontent.com/trey-wallis/obsidian-notion-like-tables/master/.readme/column-id-row.png)